 Here’s What You Do

 First…you have a beer.
-This, and any recipe, is much more fun to make if you are prepared.
+Making this or any recipe, is more fun if you are prepared.
 That starts with preparing yourself for an angst-free experience.
 To get in the right frame of mind, enjoy a beer while you read the recipe all the way through.
-This is an important step that is often skipped, but you will learn what you need so you can confirm you have everything, as well as show what you will do with each ingredient.
+This is an important step that is often skipped, but you will learn what you need and what you will do with each ingredient.
 Next, perform your mise en place so all you have to do is assemble the recipe.
 No-angst cooking.

 Mise en Place